 If you wish to make a proposal, you should contact the Assessor.
 The Assessor will send you a form on which to make your proposal.
 Fill it in and return it to the Assessor.
 He will acknowledge receipt of your proposal, and then will arrange to discuss the matter with you as soon as possible.

 You can also make a proposal directly to the local Assessor online from the Scottish Assessors’ Association website at www.saa.gov.uk.
 More information on how to make a proposal including the time limits for doing this is available at https://saa.gov.uk/council-tax/council-tax-proposals//.

 What happens if I still don’t agree with the banding?

-If you are unable to agree with the Assessor, your proposal will be passed as an appeal to the Valuation Appeal Committee.
+If you are unable to agree with the Assessor, you may have a right of appeal to the First-tier Tribual for Scotland.